elifddemircioglu/THE4-/README.txt

 HOW TO RUN THE TESTER ?

-Put your code in the folder you downloaded with the name "the4.py" Open your terminal go the same directory.
+Put your code with the name "the4.py" into the same folder you downloaded here.
+Open your terminal and go to the same directory.
 Write python or python3.

 Then run: